bentokun/EKA2L1/miscs/README.md

 - panic.json
     - This json contains some panic description for known cagetory and even unknown cagetory.
     - In EKA2L1, when a thread is paniced, this will be the reference to print panic reference from.

+- utils
+    - Folder contains script and files that help with reversing, debugging and scripting